ammarhakim/gkyl-doc/source/gkyl/conda-install.rst

 Once `Conda <https://conda.io/miniconda.html>`_ is installed and added to the ``PATH``, Gkeyll can be obtained with::

-  conda install gkyl -c gkyl
+  conda install -c gkyl gkeyll

 Note, that this will also install all dependencies into the Conda install directory.
 Often this may lead to some conflicts, particularly